Embark COI vs UC Davis VGL Haplotype vs Laboklin Heterozygosity of a Golden Retriever

 - A higher COI means more inbreeding, which can increase the risk of genetic diseases or reduced fertility.

-- Embark gives a precise, genome-wide COI percentage and compares it to breed averages.
+- Embark gives a genome-wide COI percentage and compares it to breed averages.

 Why it’s useful: